2019 Benefit GalaOctober 3, 2019 6:30 – 9:30pm

 The Annual Benefit Gala raises critical funds that directly support Socrates Sculpture Park and our mission to support artists and produce free cultural programming that serves more than 200,000 people annually.

-To avoid a 3% processing fee paid for by the Park, please send your contribution form and check to our office.
 Checks should be made payable to SOCRATES SCULPTURE PARK and sent to:

 Socrates Sculpture Park